Last updated on May 3, 2026

 Spider Plant Propagation Methods

-➔ Cutting: Once your spiderette has reached this stage, cut it off the mother plant, leaving about ⅔ cm of stem attached to the spiderette.
-After removing it, trim the remaining stem from the mother plant.
+➔ Cutting: Cut it off the mother plant, leaving about ⅔ cm of stem attached to the spiderette.

 ➔ Filling soil: Fill the pot with fresh potting mix, moisten the soil, and place it in a warm location to encourage root growth.

 ➔ Planting Plantlet: Place the plantlet on the soil surface and lightly cover its tiny roots.
-They’ll need time to grow and settle in.
 Keep the soil slightly moist.

 Propagating Spider Plant Through Root Division